-Although borrowers may no longer submit applications for HAMP, Enterprise and agencyspecific loss mitigation programs continue to be available.
+Although borrowers may no longer submit applications for HAMP, Enterprise and agency-specific loss mitigation programs continue to be available, and private investors are expected to continue refining their own loss mitigation offerings.
 As an important overlay to these programs, servicers should be working diligently toward operationalizing and implementing the CFPB's servicing rule amendments, which, once effective, will impose important requirements on servicers offering loss mitigation options to borrowers.